-If you’re an online retailer in the U.S., the future of your business may feel uncertain.
-We all know that 2020 and the pandemic brought massive changes to the e-commerce landscape in a short period of time, but will those changes persist?
+Online retailers in the U.S. are facing an uncertain business future.
+The pandemic brought massive changes to the ecommerce landscape in a short period of time, but will these changes persist?
 What do consumers want today and what will they need tomorrow?
-Is Canada the right marketplace for your business?
-We’re here to answer some of those burning questions to help you develop the best e-commerce strategy.
+Is Canada the right marketplace to grow your business?
+We’re here to answer these crucial questions and to help you develop the best ecommerce strategy for your business.

 1. Canadian shoppers listen to other shoppers

 User-generated content, or UGC, is created by consumers rather than businesses.
-And that’s precisely what makes it so effective.
-Consumers devour this kind of content, whether it’s in the form of reviews, ratings, comments on social networks, videos and more.
-In fact, 32 per cent of Canadian online shoppers cite reviews and other user-generated content as reason to frequent a specific retailer.
+That’s what makes it so effective.
+Consumers devour this kind of content in the form of reviews, ratings, comments on social networks, videos and more.
+In fact, 59 per cent of Canadian online shoppers cite reviews and other user-generated content as reason to frequent a specific retailer.1

 Shoppers appreciate retailers who showcase user reviews and other forms of user-generated content because it suggests that they believe in transparency and authenticity.
 These are attributes that can be absolute ‘tie-breakers’ when consumers pick one brand over another.